LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 _(Type: single response)_
 _(Select one answer only, best suited to the organization's level of maturity on this topic)_

-- [ ] 2.1.a operates informally in this respect and relies on the competence and responsibility of the collaborators involved.
+- [ ] 2.1.a Operates informally in this respect and relies on the competence and responsibility of the collaborators involved.
-- [ ] 2.1.b has a documented approach that is systematically implemented.
+- [ ] 2.1.b Has a documented approach that is systematically implemented.

 <details>
 <summary> Expl2.1: </summary>